InjamulHoque/stock-evaluation/README.md

 Introduction
 ------------
-This is a simple excel project which main target is to predict the price range of a stock.
-Here used one year of american economy data base from 2019 to 2020.
+This is a simple excel project whose main target is to predict the price range of stock.
+Here used the American economy database records file from 2019 to 2020.
 The prediction accuracy rate was about 95 percent.

 The main goal ponts of this project are listed below: